Stuycs-K/final-project-09-coyne-aaron-audhy-riasat/WORKLOG.md

 ### 2024-05-30

 Created the files to start coding.
 Currently working on implementing digit by digit modular (base 10) addition and subtraction.
 Will implement chain addition next.

+## 2024-06-03

+Finished implementing modAddition and modSubtraction.
+Halfway done with chain addition.